Power window regulator, window motor: problems, testing, replacement

 There is one window regulator in each door.
 A window regulator doesn't need any maintenance or adjustment.
 If it fails, the failed part or the whole unit must be replaced.

 A broken window regulator cable can cause the window to jam or fall down inside the door.
 See this example, where the cable broke and the power window stopped working.

 Worn out cable guides or a frayed window regulator cable can cause abnormal noises when the window is moving.
 For the same reason, the window may not go up or down all the way.

 Toyota gear-drive-type window regulator

-In cold temperatures, the window can freeze in closed position.
+In cold temperatures, the window may freeze in closed position.
 When the window switch is operated down, the window can separate from the window regulator.
 If this happens, in some cars, the window can be re-secured without replacing parts, in others the window regulator might need to be replaced.

-Symptoms of a bad window regulator
+Symptoms of a bad window regulator:

 - the window falls down inside the door